warior456/Sculk-Depths/README.md

 #### Interested? join our discord: https://discord.gg/dxANwW23Ub

 # Important Notes
+- Upgrading from alpha to beta isn't recommended because of portal logic changes
 - versions 0.0.9_b and earlier require Geckolib
-- Quilt has been found to work with the right combination of fabric api and quilt loader but is not (yet) officialy supported
+- Quilt has been found to work with the right combination of fabric api and quilt loader but is not (yet) officially supported
 - This mod is in alpha, we keep ourselves the right to make breaking changes (we will try to minimize damage where possible)
 - Upgrading from 1.19 to 1.20 is unsupported and will break biomes!

 # ABOUT
 This mod adds a brand new dimension Sculk Depths, the name of this dimension was given by the player based on his first impressions.
-However the dimension contains so much more than just sculk, it has it's intire own ecosystem as if it's a whole new planet...
+However, the dimension contains so much more than just sculk, it has it's entire own ecosystem as if it's a whole new planet...

 Download the mod and explore